coder/coder/docs/platforms/jfrog.md

 # JFrog

-Use Coder and JFrog together to secure your development environments in a way transparent to your developers' existing workflows.
+Use Coder and JFrog together to secure your development environments without disturbing your developers' existing workflows.

 This guide will demonstrate how to use JFrog Artifactory as a package registry within a workspace.
 We'll use Docker as the underlying compute.
 But, these concepts apply to any compute platform.